-In this report, the high-quality, high-time-resolution data captured over the eight years between November 2007 and November 2015 are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the two monitoring locations, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).
+In this report, the high-quality, high-time-resolution data captured over the nine years between November 2007 and November 2016 at the Landfill and Community sites, and data for the last year captured at the Landfill North site, are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the Landfill and the Granada Hills community, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).

-- Section 2 of this report discusses data completeness. - Section 3 covers PM10 exceedances. - Sections 4 and 5 discuss regional comparisons of PM10 and BC, respectively. - Section 6 describes the effects of wind direction and work activity levels on PM10 and BC concentrations at the Landfill and Community monitoring sites. - Section 7 discusses the landfill's impact on ambient PM10 and BC concentrations. - Section 8 describes routine field operations and recent upgrades to site infrastructure. - Additional analyses are provided in Appendix A.
+- Section 2 of this report discusses data completeness. - Section 3 covers PM10 exceedances. - Section 4 discusses regional comparisons of PM10.
+No regional comparisons of BC were done in Year 9 because the MATES data set used for comparison is only available every few years.
+The data in Year 9 would not change the conclusions from the previous comparison (shown in Appendix A). - Section 5 describes the effects of wind direction and work activity levels on PM10 and BC concentrations at the Landfill and Community monitoring sites.

+- Section 6 discusses the landfill's impact on ambient PM10 and BC concentrations. - Section 7 describes routine field operations and recent upgrades to site infrastructure. - Additional analyses are provided in Appendix B.

 Regulatory standards for pollutants are commonly used to judge the compliance status of air districts and air basins.
-Currently, the only federal health-based standard for $PM{10}$ is the daily (24-hr) average concentration of 150 μg/m.
-The State of California's $PM{10}$ 24-hr standard (50 μg/m) is more stringent than the federal standard.
-(The previously existing federal annual standard of 50 μg/m was revoked because of the lack of substantial evidence of health effects attributable to long-term exposures.)
-In this report, the 24-hr federal standard of 150 μg/m is used as a benchmark metric for evaluating the specific monitoring locations in relation to each other and to the federal standard.
+Currently, the only federal health-based standard for $PM{10}$ is the daily (24-hr) average concentration of 150 $\mu g/m^3$ .
+The State of California's $PM{10}$ 24-hr standard (50 $\mu g/m^3$ ) is more stringent than the federal standard.
+(The previously existing federal annual standard of 50 $\mu g/m^3$ was revoked because of the lack of substantial evidence of health effects attributable to long-term exposures.)
+In this report, the 24-hr federal standard of 150 $\mu g/m^3$ is used as a benchmark metric for evaluating the specific monitoring locations in relation to each other and to the federal standard.

-Regional comparisons of ambient $PM{10}$ concentrations are used to place the Landfill and Community monitors within the larger context of regional concentrations.
+Regional comparisons of ambient PM10 concentrations are used to place the Landfill and Community monitors within the larger context of regional concentrations.
 For these comparisons, three of the closest regional monitoring sites, operated by the SCAQMD, were chosen: downtown Los Angeles (North Main Street); Burbank (West Palm), and Santa Clarita.
 Figure 1-1 shows the relative locations of the sites.

 Ambient concentrations of BC as a surrogate for DPM continue to receive increased interest statewide, nationally, and globally.
 SCAQMD has shown that DPM is one of the primary toxics of concern in the SoCAB.
 To place the Landfill and Community monitors within the larger context of regional concentrations, four of the closest regional monitoring sites from the Multiple Air Toxics Exposure Study (MATES IV) air toxics study (summer 2012-summer 2013), also operated by the SCAQMD, were selected: Burbank (approximately the same location as the Burbank PM10 site), Central LA (approximately the same location as the Los Angeles PM10 site), Huntington Park, and Pico Rivera.
-Note that this regional comparison spans only the one-year study period of the MATES IV study.
+Note that this regional comparison spans only the one-year study period of the MATES IV study (Appendix A).